 Sources of electricity are everywhere in the world.
 Worldwide, there is a range of energy resources available to generate a large amount of electricity on a large scale in terawatt hours.
 These energy resources fall into two main categories, often called renewable and non-renewable energy resources.
 Each of these resources can be used as a source to generate electricity, which is a very useful way of transferring energy from one place to another such as to the home or to industry.

-Non-renewable sources of energy can be divided into two types: fossil fuels and nuclear fuel (nuclear energy or nuclear fission which occurs in nuclear power plants).
+Non-renewable sources of energy powers can be divided into two types: fossil fuels and nuclear fuel (nuclear energy or nuclear fission which occurs in nuclear power plants).

 Sources of electricity include fossil fuels are found within the rocks of the Earth's surface.
 They are called fossil fuels because they are thought to have been formed many millions of years ago by geological processes acting on dead animals and plants, just like fossils.

 Coal, oil and natural gas are fossil fuels.
 Because they took millions of years to form, once they are used up they cannot be replaced.